Seth Mnookin, Associate Professor and Director

 Den mother to the students and faculty in the Program, Shannon Larkin is the graduate administrator for Science Writing.
 She is quick with a tissue, cup of coffee, directions, the appropriate form and an occasional raised eyebrow when the situation warrants.
 She sat for two years on the Committee on Graduate Policy and co-chaired the Graduate Administrators Roundtable.
 When she’s not at MIT, Shannon is also a singer and teacher of singing with venerable institutions like the Handel and Haydn Society and Harvard University.
 She lives in Cambridge, with her husband Joe, son Joe, English Shepherds Dandelion and Bridget, and a blue-tongued skink named Godzilla.

-Throughout the academic year guest speakers are invited into the classroom in person and digitally (through web conferencing) to share their expertise on current issues in both science and the communication of science.
+Throughout the academic year guest speakers are invited into the classroom to share their expertise on current issues in both science and the communication of science.
 Many are drawn from the vast community of science writers, journalists, and scientists living and working in the Boston metropolitan area.
 Students also have the opportunity to join the Knight Science Journalism Fellows at their weekly seminars.

 Recent guests have included: